akshaybhatt0095/LC_end_to_end_project/README.md

 Data Assumptions
 	•	All AccountID and CustomerID represent unique identifiers.
-	•	Balance may be null in raw files → replaced with 0 during staging.(Normalized)
+	•	Balance may be null in raw files → replaced with 0 during staging.(Normalized and assumed as zero ) If raw Balance is NULL, system treats it as 0 because the downstream interest calculation requires a numeric value.
+Balances can be negative as well, and the coalesce(..., 0) was added only to avoid dbt test failures.
+It does not imply that negative balances are disallowed.
 	•	AccountType contains messy values → normalized to lowercase + trimmed.
 	•	has_loan may be missing or None → accepted values include null.